-The effects of titanium dioxide and bisoctrizole were evaluated in experimental models.
+The effects of titanium dioxide and bisoctrizole have been evaluated in experimental models.

-Titanium dioxide and bisoctrizole is not marketed anywhere worldwide for the treatment of UV-A and visible light-induced photosensitivity disorders (chronic actinic dermatitis, cutaneous porphyrias, actinic prurigo and solar urticaria) or designated as orphan medicinal product elsewhere for this condition, at the time of submission.
+Titanium dioxide and bisoctrizole was not marketed anywhere worldwide for the treatment of UV-A- and visible-light-induced photosensitivity disorders (chronic actinic dermatitis, cutaneous porphyrias, actinic prurigo and solar urticaria) or designated as orphan medicinal product elsewhere for this condition, at the time of submission.

 In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 13 January 2005 recommending the granting of this designation.